 Once you’ve decided on a therapist you think you want to work with, make a commitment to yourself and to the treatment to attend sessions for a set period of time (maybe 3 months?
 6 months?) before making any further decisions about whether this is the right therapist for you.
 Therapy can bring up a lot of difficult feelings, and the therapeutic relationship is often unlike any other you’ve ever experienced, so it is not unusual to have some reservations in the early stages.
 Instead of heading for the proverbial hills, or quickly moving on to a different therapist hoping for a different experience, try letting the therapist you are working with know that you have some concerns and see whether you can utilize the therapeutic relationship to get your needs met.
 This can be a crucial phase in the treatment so don’t sell yourself, or your therapist, short by ending it prematurely.
 That said, if it is just absolutely clear that it isn’t going to work, try asking the current therapist for referrals.
 A good therapist should want to help you connect with the right therapist for you, not just convince you to stay with them!

 I hope this helps frame your search for an online therapist in NYC.
-If my internet content resonates with you or you’d like more guidance in your search for virtual counseling in the New York City area, schedule a free initial consultation with me here and let’s talk about how online counseling might help you live the life you long for in NYC.
+Please click here to read more about working with me.
+If that resonates with you or you’d like more guidance in your search for virtual counseling in the New York City area, schedule a free initial consultation with me here and let’s talk about how online counseling might help you live the life you long for in NYC.